 Teresa Mannion spoke to Jack Byrne, Chairperson of the National Association of Community Broadcasting, who highlighted the differences between community radio when compared to commercial radio or public service radio.

-An RTÉ News report by Teresa Mannion broadcast on 13 August 1990.
+An RTÉ News report broadcast on 13 August 1990.
+The reporter is Teresa Mannion.